Tarumanagara: Kings after Purnawarman

 Fragment of Hindu god Vishnu discovered in Batujaya archaeological site, West Java.

 Purnawarman probably is the most well-known king of Tarumanagara because he produced quite a number of well documented inscriptions.
 The records about Tarumanagara's later kings were scarce and obscure, most were known from later manuscripts and local traditions.

 Later series of Tarumanagara kings are only known from their names, all bears the name warman (Sanskrit: varman means "shield" or "protector") which suggests that all of them belongs in the same dynasty.

-A rather detailed information was known about King Suryawarman that ruled from 535 to 561.
+A rather detailed information was known about King Suryawarman that ruled from 535 AD to 561 AD.
 King Suryawarman established a new capital city eastward and left Sundapura and its communities to preserve their own order.
 Then, Sundapura become a new smaller kingdom called Sunda Sambawa which was under control of Tarumanagara.
 Before the Suryavarman reigned Tarumanagara, Manikmaya, his son in-law, in 526, left Sundapura went southeastward and established Kendan, a new kingdom currently in Nagreg area, near modern Garut city.

 Kertawarman ruled c.
-561 to 628.
-During this period the grandson of Manikmaya, Wretikandayun, in 612, established Galuh Kingdom, southeast of current Garut with its capital city located in Banjar Pataruman.
-Kertawarman's successor, King Linggawarman ruled from 628 to 650, he however produced no male heir.
+561 AD to 628 AD.
+During this period the grandson of Manikmaya, Wretikandayun, in 612 AD, established Galuh Kingdom, southeast of current Garut with its capital city located in Banjar Pataruman.
+Kertawarman's successor, King Linggawarman ruled from 628 AD to 650 AD, he however produced no male heir.
 Linggawarman's eldest daughter Manasih, married to Tarusbawa, ruler of Sunda Sembawa.
 While the second daughter of King Linggawarman, Princess Sobakancana, married Dapunta Hyang Sri Jayanasa, who later established the Srivijaya kingdom.

 Decline

 The fine brickwork on the base of Batujaya Buddhist stupa in Karawang, dated from late Tarumanagara period (5th–7th century) to early Srivijaya influence (7th–10th century).

 According to 7th century Kota Kapur inscription, Srivijaya, centred in today Palembang, South Sumatra, launched a military expedition against Bhumi Jawa, the period coincides with the decline of Tarumanagara.
 It is very likely that Tarumanagara kingdom was attacked and defeated by Srivijaya around 686.
-The pretext behind Srivijayan campaign against Tarumanagara was obscure, however it was probably because of Jayanasa's own claim to Tarumanagara's throne, afterall his wife, Sobakancana, is the daughter of Linggawarman, the late king of Tarumanagara.
+The pretext behind Srivijayan campaign against Tarumanagara was obscure, however it was probably because of Jayanasa's own claim to Tarumanagara's throne, after all his wife, Sobakancana, is the daughter of Linggawarman, the late king of Tarumanagara.
 After this naval invasion, Tarumanegara's influence began to decline.

 Devastated by Srivijayan invasion, King Tarusbawa then moved further inland to find a refuge in the south and established a new capital near the Cipakancilan river upstream (today in modern Bogor).
 It seems that he left the coastal areas of port of Sunda and Kalapa (today coastal areas of modern Banten and Jakarta) under Srivijayan mandala's control.
 This capital centuries later became the city of Pakuan Pajajaran (or shortly called Pakuan or Pajajaran).
 King Tarusbawa becomes the predecessor of Sunda kings.